Nonparametric Causal Decomposition of Group Disparities: Identification, estimation, and inference

 Finally, for ML-based estimation of the conditional decomposition, we note a tension between asymptotic normality and semiparametric efficiency on one hand, and consistency on the other.
 ML does not typically satisfy the convergence rate conditions for establishing asymptotic normality and semiparametric efficiency for three components of the conditional decomposition: conditional prevalence, conditional effect, and $\Q$-distribution.
-However, we still prefer ML for all components because it does not impose parametric assumptions, which ensures consistent estimation.
-Also note that this tension does not exist for the baseline and conditional selection components, because their convergence rate assumptions can reasonably be achieved with ML.
+However, we still prefer ML for all components because it achieves consistent estimation without imposing parametric assumptions.
+Note that this tension does not exist for the baseline and conditional selection components, because their convergence rate conditions can reasonably be achieved by ML.